pulsar-edit/pulsar-edit.github.io/docs/blog/20250630-savetheclocktower-pulsar-next-testing.md

 Atom used to have a “nightly” release channel that could be installed alongside the regular version of Atom.
 In that spirit, we’ve got a “Pulsar on Electron 30” channel that you can install today; it’s called **PulsarNext**.

 PulsarNext has been my “daily driver” for months and has been getting easier and easier to use over that time.
 But we need more beta testers on various platforms so that we can find and fix any remaining issues.
 The best way you can help us ship this new version of Pulsar is to be a diligent beta tester and file bug reports whenever you encounter bugs.

+If this sounds interesting to you, keep reading!

 ## How do I set up PulsarNext?